Claydon, Oxfordshire: Economic and social history

 Construction of the Oxford Canal began north of Coventry in 1769.
 In May 1776 it reached Fenny Compton in Warwickshire, 2+1/2 mi northwest of Claydon. and by November 1777 the canal had been extended to Cropredy in Oxfordshire, passing through Claydon parish by skirting the north and east sides of the hill on which Claydon stands.
 On the east side of the hill the canal's engineer Samuel Simcock built Claydon Locks, a flight of five locks that begins the canal's southward descent from its 11-mile long summit pound.
 Between them the five locks achieve a total rise (i.e. change in water level) of 30 ft 6 in.

 An open field system of farming prevailed in the parish until 1776 when an Act of Parliament enclosed the common lands of the parish.

 In 1852 the Great Western Railway extended its Oxford and Rugby Railway through the western edge of Claydon parish to a new railway station at Fenny Compton.
 In 1872–73 the East and West Junction Railway built a line from its Fenny Compton West railway station to Towcester through glebe land in the north of Claydon parish.
 Claydon's nearest station was 2+1/2 mi to the south at Cropredy, until British Railways closed it in 1956.

+Claydon and Clattercote School Board was established in 1875 and opened Claydon village school in 1877.
+The school closed in 1948.

+Claydon was historically a chapelry in the ancient parish of Cropredy.
+Parish functions under the poor laws from the 17th century onwards were administered separately for Claydon from other parts of Cropredy parish.
+Claydon therefore became a separate civil parish in 1866, when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.
+In 1932 Claydon was merged with the neighbouring parish of Clattercot to become a new civil parish called Claydon with Clattercot.
+At the 1931 census (the last before the abolition of the civil parish), Claydon had a population of 199.